Lemon Bundt Cake With Lemon Glaze

 If your cake is stubborn, leave the pan inverted over the rack for a few minutes and see if gravity does the job for you.

-Simple pipe or spoon the icing around the crown of the cake and allow it to drip down into the creases and crevices.
+Simply pipe or spoon the icing around the crown of the COOLED cake and allow it to drip down into the nooks and crannies.

-Store your cake in an airtight container at room temperature for up to 2 days.
-Refrigeration can extend the freshness by another day or two, if needed.
+Store your lemon cake in an airtight container at room temperature for up to 4 days.
+We usually just put it on a plate and cover tightly with plastic wrap.
+Refrigeration can even extend the freshness by another day or two, if needed.

 The distinctiveness of a Bundt cake is that it is baked in a ring-shaped pan, which makes it visually striking.
 The pan’s design also promotes even baking, for a beautifully browned exterior and moist interior.